INFO442-25WI-B/Peace/README.md

 ### Design Requirements
-- Our project is a functional mobile application.
+- Our project is a functional mobile site.
 - Screen dimensions fit an iPhone 16.
 - App uses fun/silly language.
 Not meant for a professional or polished setting.
 - Bare and simplistic design to avoid overstimulation and further confusion